CS5001-khoury/hw04/instructions/README.md

 `isnumeric()` checks to make sure it is a *whole*, *positive* number.
 As such, -1 will return False, 3.14 will return False, while 1 or 3 will return True.
 You will want to consider using this as an option to 'validate' the input.

-Highlight each major component with a section, add  👉🏽 **task** for tasks and include 👉🏽 or something obvious so they can be found easily.